Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Contextual Coupling in Parameterized Policy Optimization

 \subsection{Regret Decomposition via Compatible Function Approximation}

 The negative result in Section~\ref{sec:challenge-md} rules out a direct extension of PSPI via contextual mirror descent.
 Nevertheless, this does not preclude first-order methods altogether.
-In this section, we provide a regret decomposition lemma---which will give a guiding principle for algorithm design in Section~\ref{sec:algorithm}---for general first-order updates in the form of
+In this section, we provide a regret decomposition lemma---which will give a guiding principle for algorithm design in Section~\ref{sec:algorithm}---for general first-order updates in the form of (see Algorithm~\ref{alg:po} for the algorithm template):

 where $v_k\in\RR^\dd$ is an update vector at round $k\in[K]$.~For instance, policy gradient (PG) corresponds to taking $v_k$ as an estimate of the on-policy gradient (which yields monotonic improvement under the on-policy occupancy $d^{\pi_k}$), while natural policy gradient (NPG) corresponds to a preconditioned version of this direction.
-We summarize this template in Algorithm~\ref{alg:po}, where the actor update is left abstract through the choice of $v_k$.
-That is, for now we do not specify how $v_k$ is constructed and allow it to be arbitrary, and our regret decomposition will hold for \emph{any} sequence of update vectors $\{v_k\}$.
+In our setting, in each round the oracle $\cO$ computes $f_k$ for the current policy $\pi_k = \pi_{\theta_k}$, and we need to design the actor update rule (i.e., how $v_k$ is chosen) accordingly.
+For now, we do not specify how $v_k$ is constructed and allow it to be arbitrary, and our regret decomposition will hold for \emph{any} sequence of update vectors $\{v_k\}$.

 Under Assumption~\ref{ass:policy}, the update rule~\eqref{eq:update} induces a first-order approximation of the regret integrand $f_k(s,\pi_\cp)-f_k(s,\pi_k)$ around the current policy, yielding a leading linear term and a higher-order optimization error controlled by smoothness.
-Crucially, the leading term can be expressed through the error of \textbf{\emph{compatible function approximation}} (CFA) \cite{sutton1999policy, kakade2001natural}, which represents how policy gradient features $\log\pi_\theta$ \emph{compatibly} approximates the advantage function $A^{\pi_\theta}$ of the policy.
-Similar analysis in the on-policy case can be found in \cite{f870a19c-3a42-3013-ac0e-1c1db320f051, agarwal2021theory}.
+Crucially, the leading term can be expressed through the error of \textbf{\emph{compatible function approximation}} (CFA) \citep{sutton1999policy, kakade2001natural}, which represents how policy gradients $\nabla\log\pi_\theta$ approximates the advantage function $A^{\pi_\theta}$ of the policy.
+Similar analysis in the on-policy case can be found in \citep{f870a19c-3a42-3013-ac0e-1c1db320f051, agarwal2021theory}.